 The Crossfire Bow comes packaged with two Zombie Strike Darts.

 This particular Micro Shots blaster is based on the popular Zombie Strike Hammershot, released in 2013.
-Just like with the Stryfe, the proportions are off but Nerf has done a decent job making this blaster look like its bigger brother.
+The proportions are off, but Nerf has done a decent job making this blaster look like its bigger brother.

 This Nerf MicroShots Zombie Strike Hammershot comes packaged with two Zombie Strike Darts.

 However, I would have preferred to see a new retro version of the Jolt.
-Or rather, a retro version of the pistol sized Nerf blaster.
-Despite the fact that Nerf has released some seriously powerful blasters over the years, there is still a market for a small Nerf pistol, and it deserves its own unique identity.
+Or rather, a retro version of the pistol-sized Nerf blaster.
+Even though Nerf has released some really powerful blasters over the years, there is still a market for a small Nerf pistol, and it deserves its own unique identity.